 You should prepare short essay answers of 300 words or less.
 The application will allow you to cut and paste your answers from your word processing software into the form.
 The questions you will need to answer are:

 - What are your principal areas of academic interest?
 What are your career goals?

 - Describe one or two extracurricular activities that have been particularly meaningful for you.
 What are your hobbies and interests outside of school?

 - What service or leadership experience have you gained through school or community actions?

 You will also need to supply a writing sample.
 The document must be submitted as an Adobe PDF file or as a Microsoft Word document.
 The writing sample should provide a formal academic piece of writing, not to exceed five pages.
 The sample should be one from your study of any humanities related field.

-Appropriate humanities-related subjects include: Africana Studies, American Studies, Ancient Studies, Cultural Anthropology, English, Gender and Women’s Studies, History, Media and Communication Studies, Modern Language and Linguistics, Philosophy, and Interdisciplinary Studies.
+Appropriate humanities-related subjects include: Africana Studies, American Studies, Ancient Studies, Cultural Anthropology, English, Gender and Women’s Studies, History, Media and Communication Studies, Modern Languages, Linguistics and Intercultural Communication, Philosophy, and Interdisciplinary Studies.

 It should demonstrate your critical reading and thinking skills at their best.
 Include the assignment instructions, name of instructor, and a brief description of the course; please do not submit your original graded assignment.

 You will be required to submit two letters of recommendation addressing your suitability for this program.
 The letters should speak to your commitment to the humanities.
 The letters should be from teachers in the humanities who are familiar with your work.
 At least one recommendation should be from an English, history or foreign language teacher.

 There are three (3) ways you may submit recommendation letters indicated below.
 Please communicate with recommenders to identify their preferred method and allow enough time for a January 15 submission.